muneebali500/finance-tracker/README.md

-# Testimonial Section
+# Finance Tracker Aapp

 ## Introduction

 This is a Frontend Development project Designed and Developed by me using HTML, CSS and mostly JavaScript.
 I have created this project to practice and showcase my Frontend skills.
+The project is about calculating income, expense and the remaining budget for the month.

 [Link to Live Project](https://muneebali500.github.io/finance-tracker/)